rioka/go-devcontainers-examples/README.md

 This is a simple repository to experiment with devcontainers for Go

-In this case, I want to start from scratch, without relying on functions available via VSCode extension.
+In this case, I want to start from scratch, without relying on features available via VSCode extension.

 ## Steps

 - Create a repository
-- Add folder `.decontainer`
+- Add folder `.devcontainer`
 - Create `devcontainer.json` inside `.devcontainer`

   This file defines the container we will be using to developer an application: we do not need dotnet to be installed on the host machine.